A graph theory-based multi-scale analysis of hierarchical cascade in molecular clouds : Application to the NGC 2264 region: Towards a fractal model of the hierarchical cascade

 Two substructures that belong to the same level $l$ cannot be closer (taking the centroid distance) than their typical scale, or they would blend.
 Their spatial extent can only overlap up to a certain limit.
-In this model, the typical scale $s_l$ of generated substructures is defined to the 2$\sigma$ extent of a real substructure.
-However, in observational data the typical scale of substructure, which can be associated to the image beam, is defined to their FWHM.
+In this model, the typical scale $s_l$ of generated substructures is {taken to be} 2$\sigma$ {of the} extent of a real substructure.
+However, in observational data, the typical scale of substructure, which can be associated to the image beam, is defined {with respect to} their FWHM.
 In our model, two substructures of scale $s_l$ cannot be closer than $\sqrt{2\ln(2)} \times s_l$.
 The factor $\sqrt{2\ln(2)}$ is the scaling factor between FWHM and 2$\sigma$ such that the scale defined in the model is comparable to the scale one can define in real data.
-It leads to \textit{Rule\#1}: the minimal distance between two substructures centroid inside the level $l$ is $\sqrt{2\ln(2)} \times s_l$.
+This leads to \textit{Rule\#1}: the minimal distance between the centroids of two substructures inside the level $l$ is $\sqrt{2\ln(2)} \times s_l$.

-\subsubsection{Rule\#2: child coverage inside its parent}
+\subsubsection{Rule\#2: Child coverage inside its parent}

 In Section \ref{Subsection:Method}, the inheritance property of the network is defined as the inclusion relationship between a child and its parent.
-They are connected if 75\% of the child spatial extent is contained inside its parent (see Fig \ref{Figure:selection}).
+The two are connected if 75\% of the child spatial extent is contained inside its parent (see Fig \ref{Figure:selection}).
 This relationship needs to be kept when a child is placed inside a parent during the generative procedure.
-In polar coordinates $[R; \phi]$, the equation of an ellipse's border of half major axis $a$ and half minor axis $b$ is:
+In polar coordinates $[R; \phi]$, the equation of the border of an ellipse of half major axis $a$ and half minor axis $b$ is:

 The child centroid coordinate inside such an ellipse is sampled in: